 Separate fund financial statements report detailed information about the Town's governmental funds.
-The focus of governmental fund financial statements is on major funds.
-Therefore, major funds are reported as separate columns in the fund financial statements and non-major funds are aggregated and presented as a single column on each statement.
-Reconciliation is provided that converts the results of governmental fund accounting to the government-wide presentation.
+The Town has one major fund which is the General Fund.
+A reconciliation is provided that converts the results of governmental fund accounting to the government-wide presentation.